scienting/atomea/README.md

 ## License

-This project is released under the Apache-2.0 License as specified in [`LICENSE.md`](https://gitlab.com/scienting/software/atomea/-/blob/main/LICENSE.md).
+This software is licensed under the **Prosperity Public License 3.0.0**.
+See [LICENSE.md](https://github.com/scienting/atomea/blob/main/LICENSE.md) for full terms, including noncommercial use and 30-day commercial trial conditions.

 <!-- REFERENCES -->